JPMorgan BetaBuilders U.S. Aggregate Bond ETF (NYSEARCA:BBAG) Sees Large Volume Increase

-Shares of JPMorgan BetaBuilders U.S. Aggregate Bond ETF (NYSEARCA:BBAG – Get Free Report) saw an uptick in trading volume on Tuesday .
-76,023 shares changed hands during trading, a decline of 62% from the previous session’s volume of 199,725 shares.The stock last traded at $45.91 and had previously closed at $45.84.
+Shares of JPMorgan BetaBuilders U.S. Aggregate Bond ETF (NYSEARCA:BBAG – Get Free Report) saw unusually-high trading volume on Monday .
+Approximately 285,008 shares traded hands during trading, an increase of 39% from the previous session’s volume of 204,619 shares.The stock last traded at $45.77 and had previously closed at $45.83.

 JPMorgan BetaBuilders U.S. Aggregate Bond ETF Stock Performance

-A number of large investors have recently bought and sold shares of BBAG.
-Wealth Alliance Advisory Group LLC grew its stake in JPMorgan BetaBuilders U.S. Aggregate Bond ETF by 5.7% during the fourth quarter.
-Wealth Alliance Advisory Group LLC now owns 247,864 shares of the company’s stock worth $11,533,000 after buying an additional 13,366 shares in the last quarter.
-Twin Peaks Wealth Advisors LLC acquired a new stake in JPMorgan BetaBuilders U.S. Aggregate Bond ETF during the fourth quarter worth about $329,000.
-Global Retirement Partners LLC grew its stake in JPMorgan BetaBuilders U.S. Aggregate Bond ETF by 89.5% during the fourth quarter.
-Global Retirement Partners LLC now owns 3,734 shares of the company’s stock worth $172,000 after buying an additional 1,764 shares in the last quarter.
-Fifth Third Bancorp acquired a new stake in JPMorgan BetaBuilders U.S. Aggregate Bond ETF during the fourth quarter worth about $135,000.
-Finally, Bensler LLC boosted its stake in shares of JPMorgan BetaBuilders U.S. Aggregate Bond ETF by 10.2% in the 4th quarter.
-Bensler LLC now owns 277,693 shares of the company’s stock valued at $12,921,000 after purchasing an additional 25,688 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of BBAG.
+Fifth Third Bancorp bought a new position in shares of JPMorgan BetaBuilders U.S. Aggregate Bond ETF in the 4th quarter valued at $135,000.
+Global Retirement Partners LLC raised its position in JPMorgan BetaBuilders U.S. Aggregate Bond ETF by 89.5% in the fourth quarter.
+Global Retirement Partners LLC now owns 3,734 shares of the company’s stock valued at $172,000 after purchasing an additional 1,764 shares during the last quarter.
+Ignite Planners LLC acquired a new stake in shares of JPMorgan BetaBuilders U.S. Aggregate Bond ETF during the second quarter valued at about $209,000.
+Cobblestone Asset Management LLC bought a new stake in shares of JPMorgan BetaBuilders U.S. Aggregate Bond ETF during the fourth quarter worth about $221,000.
+Finally, Valley National Advisers Inc. increased its stake in shares of JPMorgan BetaBuilders U.S. Aggregate Bond ETF by 17.0% in the fourth quarter.
+Valley National Advisers Inc. now owns 4,759 shares of the company’s stock valued at $221,000 after buying an additional 692 shares during the period.

 The JPMorgan BetaBuilders U.S. Aggregate Bond ETF (BBAG) is an exchange-traded fund that is based on the Bloomberg U.S. Aggregate Bond index.
 The fund tracks a market-cap weighted index to provide exposure to investment grade, USD-denominated debt securities from government and corporate issuers.
 The fund may invest in securities of any maturity.